 - Playing is fun!
 Just like with people, playing and doing activities they enjoy increase a dog's quality of life.

-No matter the reason your dog isn't playing, you should begin by slowly introducing them to toys and games.
-Start by leaving the toys around to sniff and get used to, rather than immediately trying to engage them in an all-out game of tug-of-war.
-An improperly socialized dog may be scared if you move too fast, and a dog whose instincts are pushing them to do something else will just be confused.
+No matter why your dog isn't playing, you should begin by slowly introducing it to toys and games.
+Start by leaving the toys around to sniff and get used to, rather than immediately trying to engage in an all-out game of tug-of-war.
+An improperly socialized dog may be scared if you move too fast, and a dog whose instincts are pushing it to do something else will just be confused.

 Start off with soft praise or a treat for any interest your dog shows in toys.
 You can even hide a treat or spread a little peanut butter on a tug toy or a ball.
 Your dog will quickly learn that toys mean good things happen.

-Once your dog is comfortable with the toys, it's time to start interacting with him with the toys.
+Once your dog is comfortable with the toys, it's time to start interacting with it.
 Again, start off slow.
-Sit close to your dog and roll a ball towards him or shake a tug toy a little.
-If he shows an interest give him a treat and/or praise.
-It may take some time, but the more you engage your dog in play, the sooner he'll learn what he's expected to do.
-Before you know it, your dog will be playing as if he's done it all his life.
+Sit close to your dog and roll a ball toward it or shake a tug toy a little.
+If it shows interest, give it a treat and praise.
+It may take some time, but the more you engage your dog in play, the sooner it will learn what's expected.
+Before you know it, your dog will be playing as if it's done it all its life.

 Choose Games According to the Dog's Interests

 Not every dog is going to like every kind of game.
 Try to choose games that best suit your dog's personality.
 A retriever is likely to enjoy a game of fetch.
 A terrier might really get into a game of tug-of-war.
-Herding dogs, such as Border Collies and Australian Shepherds, tend to do well at agility and Frisbee.
-By matching the games you choose to suit the things your dog was bred to do (retrieving, herding, etc.), it'll be easier to teach your dog to play, and a lot more fun for your dog.
+Herding dogs, such as border collies and Australian shepherds, tend to do well at agility and Frisbee.
+By matching the games you choose to suit the things your dog was bred to do (retrieving or herding, for example), it'll be easier to teach your dog to play, and a lot more fun for your dog.